MicrosoftDocs/cpp-docs.tr-tr/docs/cppcx/wrl/createactivationfactory-function.md

 ## <a name="remarks"></a>Açıklamalar

-Şablon parametre *fabrikası* `IActivationFactory`arabiriminden türetilmezse bir onaylama hatası yayınlanır.
+Şablon parametresi *fabrikası* arabirimden türetilmezse bir onaylama hatası yayınlanır `IActivationFactory` .

 ## <a name="requirements"></a>Gereksinimler